istreamlabs/pebble/src/Components/FieldCheckBox/Readme.md

 * Work independently from other checkboxes
 * Have labels that are framed positively (e.g. `opt in` instead of `opt out`)
+* Should be applied when the user presses a form "submit" button

+FieldCheckbox as toggle should:

+* allow user to view and switch between enabled or disabled states.
+* be used when your intent is to turn something on or off **instantly**.